 And, if you can manage to do it first?
 Well, then you’re pretty much golden.
-Kleenex seized their spot in history by finding and ruling their unique niche.
+Kleenex seized its spot in history by finding and ruling its unique niche.

 Today tissues are a staple of the American shopping list.

 In the wake of the First World War, that was not the case.
 The Kleenex Brand Story explains that the modern tissue evolved from a unique tissue paper used in gas masks developed by parent company Kimberly Clarke.
-After the war, they had leftover tissue, but with the fighting over, the demand for gas masks sharply declined.
+After the war, they had leftover tissue, but the demand for gas masks sharply declined with the fighting over.